Hit Me with Your Rhythm Stick: Release and promotion

-On radio "Hit Me with Your Rhythm Stick" was a popular song from its release, but in the UK the single was initially kept from the number one position in the charts for two weeks by The Village People's hit "Y.M.C.A.", which was number one for three consecutive weeks.
+On radio "Hit Me with Your Rhythm Stick" was a popular song from its release, but in the UK the single was initially kept from the number one position on the charts for two weeks by the Village People's hit "Y.M.C.A.", which was number one for three consecutive weeks.
 On 27 January 1979, however, Turnbull, Watt-Roy and drummer Charley Charles were waiting outside the Gaumont State Cinema, Kilburn, London, listening to a car radio when it was announced that "Hit Me with Your Rhythm Stick" was the new number one.
 Dury was on holiday in Cannes, and was at the beach when the hotel staff brought him a bottle of champagne and told him the news.
-For their appearance on the British television programme Top of the Pops the whole band bought Moss Bros suits.
+For their appearance on the British music television programme Top of the Pops, the whole band bought Moss Bros suits.
 The promotional video for the single was made by Laurie Lewis, a friend of Dury's from Walthamstow Art School who had been studying film-making.
 The video simply showed the band performing on stage.

 As sales of the single approached the one million mark, in February 1979 Stiff announced that the record would be deleted when it reached the milestone, and the dealer ordering the millionth copy of the single would receive a "mystery prize".
-However, sales stalled at 979,000 during the single's original chart run, and it was not until downloads were made eligible for inclusion in the UK singles chart, from 2004 onwards, that "Hit Me with Your Rhythm Stick" finally became a million-seller.
+However, sales stalled at 979,000 during the single's original chart run, and it was not until downloads were made eligible for inclusion on the UK singles chart, from 2004 onwards, that "Hit Me with Your Rhythm Stick" finally became a million-seller.

 The song has been used for numerous purposes since its release including various adverts (including one in 2006 for financial company Capital One) and in numerous films and television programmes including the Doctor Who episode "Tooth and Claw" and the 1979 film adaption of Porridge.

-Like many of Ian Dury's standalone singles, and in keeping with his policy then of not including singles on his albums, the song was omitted from Do it Yourself, the next Ian Dury & The Blockheads album.
+Like many of Ian Dury's standalone singles, and in keeping with his policy then of not including singles on his albums, the song was omitted from Do It Yourself, the next Ian Dury & the Blockheads album.

-Though none of the 11+ takes of the original song have been released, two live versions exist on Ian Dury's two live albums Warts 'n' Audience and Straight From The Desk both including ad libs in the song's third verse, the Warts 'n' Audience version name checking the Brixton Academy and the Straight from the Desk version name checking Dagenham Heathway.
+Though none of the 11+ takes of the original song have been released, two live versions exist on Dury's two live albums Warts 'n' Audience and Straight from the Desk, both including ad libs in the song's third verse; the Warts 'n' Audience version name checking Brixton Academy and the Straight from the Desk version name checking Dagenham Heathway.

 Paul Hardcastle remixed the track in 1985, stripping all the instrumental tracks and using only Dury's vocal, and re-recording the instrumental parts with keyboards.
-The remix reached number 55 in the UK Singles Chart.
-Another remix of the track was produced in 1991 which reached number 73 in the chart.
+The remix reached number 55 on the UK Singles Chart.
+Another remix of the track by Dean Thatcher and Jagz Kooner was released in 1991 which reached number 73 on the chart.

 The song was re-released on 12" green vinyl for Record Store Day 2021.